AkwindFr/Etufit/README.md

 You are now ready to use Etufit.
 See you soon !

 # Contributing
-- Don't forget to be clear with your commit, help us and yourself contribute and work on your comments !
+- Don't forget to be clear with your commit, help us and yourself !
 - You can comment in french or in english, as you wish.
 - Fork it
 - Create your feature branch (git checkout -b my-new-feature)